e-swissolar-AG/ReFi/EnergyClimateHackBern2021/Dev/Ethereum Developer Tools List.md

 This resource is meant to be focused on developer tools, but the repo also includes:
 * [Ethereum Ecosystem Resources](EcosystemResources.md) for useful DApps, educational resources, wallets, and services.

-## Contributions are welcome!

-Feel free to submit a pull request, with anything from small fixes to tools you'd like to add (or remove!).
-If adding a new tool, **please add a brief description** that you think new developers would understand.

-Many thanks to the ~100 contributors including [@corbpage](https://twitter.com/corbpage) and [@pakaplace](https://twitter.com/Parker_Place) of [Meridio](https://www.meridio.co/) for curating, and @jpantunes for restructuring the list in a more logical way.
-* Projects that do not have a working product will not be added.
-* Projects that are deprecated or no longer maintained will be removed.
-* Projects that are paid/restricted services without open source code or developer reviews will be further vetted.

-^Is the above fair?
-Share your input here - https://github.com/ConsenSys/ethereum-developer-tools-list/pull/70

 ## Table of Contents
 - [Ethereum Developer Tools List](#ethereum-developer-tools-list)
   - [Contributions are welcome!](#contributions-are-welcome)